 Teaching Philosophy

 Conceptually, students will use critical thinking and problem solving when experimenting with each medium.
-This can be applied to other areas of their lives to practice problem solving and perseverance.
-For instance, in my past art classes, teachers emphasized the importance of patience and committing to the process.
-By continuing to create despite the unappealing stages, I was proud of each of the final images, and this is an important mindset to convey to students to prepare for when assignments, college, or careers become difficult.
-One’s persistence determines the degree of success in their final work.
-This is one of the most important, applicable lessons I want students to learn though the art making process by practicing independent thinking and taking responsibility for their work, despite outside influence.
+This can be applied to other areas of their lives to practice perseverance.
+In my past art classes, teachers emphasized the importance of patience and committing to the process.
+I was proud of each of my final images when I understood the value of the creative process; this is an important mindset to convey to students to prepare for when assignments, college, or careers become difficult.
+One’s persistence determines the degree of success in both the making process and their final work.
+This is one of the most important, applicable lessons I want students to learn through the art making process by practicing independent thinking and taking responsibility for their work.

 Education